 Clean and sound

 A clean and sound substrate is free of contamination, previously applied coatings and loose debris.
 Also, its cracks, spalls, voids and depressions have been addressed and repaired.
-Each of these repair subjects could be an article on its own but the basic principle is to provide a clean surface where the final topping can cure consistently and properly.
+Each of these repair subjects could be an article on its own.
+However, the basic principle is to provide a clean surface where the final topping can cure consistently and properly.

 Most materials cure through a chemical reaction.
 The rate at which this occurs increases as the mass increases.
 This means that doing your repair, leveling and final finish in one coat will result in differential curing throughout due to the material’s varying thicknesses.
 Most, if not all these differences, will be visible as “shadows” in the final finish.